mlsmall/Hispathologic-Cancer-Detection/README.md

 ```
 Notice the last layers in this model starting from AdaptiveConcatPool2d.
 They have replaced the last 2 layers in the ResNet 50 network.
 You can also see that the last layer has out_features=2, which corresponds to the 2 classes we have.

-Afer training and fine-tuning the model, the accuracy came out to be 97.5%.
+After training and fine-tuning the model, the accuracy came out to be 97.5%.
 ```python
 learn.fit_one_cycle(5, slice(lr))
 ```